Dubai free zones in 2023

-- Dubai Industrial City purpose built facilities include i) labour accommodation ii) offices iii) warehousing;
+- Dubai Industrial City purpose-built facilities include i) labour accommodation; ii) offices; and iii) warehousing;

 - Setting up a company in the Dubai Industrial City requires some payment in advance for lease of the facilities.

-- Foreign investors choose Dubai Maritime City to provide maritime-related products and services to their global Clients.
-Company incorporation in the Maritime City is ideal for investors specialising in i) ship repair and maintenance ii) yacht manufacture and repair and iii) industrial maritime parts supplies;
+- Foreign investors choose Dubai Maritime City free zone to provide maritime-related products and services to their global Clients.
+Company incorporation in the Maritime City is ideal for investors specialising in i) ship repair and maintenance; ii) yacht manufacture and repair and iii) industrial maritime parts supplies;

 - The Dubai Maritime City offers high quality maritime operation facilities;